365id-AB/idverification-web/README.md

    console.log("Face match feedback: " + faceMatchStatus + " Fcae match source: " + faceMatchSource);
 },
 ```
-If we are unable to match the face, no feedback will be sent.
-Instead, the user will be asked to perform a new facematch.
-If the facematch fails three times, feedback will be sent with `FacematchFeedback` set to `NoMatch`.
+If we are unable to match the face, feedback will be sent with `FacematchFeedback` set to `NoMatch`.

 <br/>
 <br/>